-GMCH does not accept combative, abusive, or violent residents.
-Additionally, some residents needing routine use of a Hoyer lift, two person assist or higher level medical needs may be beyond of the scope of care for our adult family home.
+We are unable to accept combative, abusive, or violent residents.
+Additionally, some residents needing routine use of a Hoyer lift, two-person assist or higher level medical needs may be beyond the scope of care for our adult family home.
 We are a smoke- free home and do not accept residents with addictions to drugs, tobacco or alcohol.

 Level I: Minimal Assistance (17 – 30 Points)

-This level of assistance applies when the resident is able to walk on their own, uses the bathroom without assistance and is aware of date, place These residents are people who are fairly independent and have no significant medical problems.
+This level of assistance applies when the resident is able to walk on their own, uses the bathroom without assistance and is aware of the date, time, and place These residents are people who are fairly independent and have no significant medical problems.
 They may need some assistance with medication reminders, nutrition, hygiene and activities of daily living including bathing).
-Services include the basic services plus medication management, monthly blood pressure monitoring, weight and nutrition management.
+Services include basic services plus medication management, monthly blood pressure monitoring, weight, and nutrition management.